Three Books of Occult Philosophy

 Three Books of Occult Philosophy (De Occulta Philosophia libri III) is Heinrich Cornelius Agrippa's study of occult philosophy, acknowledged as a significant contribution to the Renaissance philosophical discussion concerning the powers of magic, and its relationship with religion.
 The first book was printed in 1531 in Paris, Cologne, and Antwerp, while the full three volumes first appeared in Cologne in 1533.

 The three books deal with elemental, celestial and intellectual magic.
 The books outline the four elements, astrology, Kabbalah, numerology, angels, names of God, the virtues and relationships with each other as well as methods of utilizing these relationships and laws in medicine, scrying, alchemy, ceremonial magic, origins of what are from the Hebrew, Greek and Chaldean context.

 These arguments were common amongst other hermetic philosophers at the time and before.
 In fact, Agrippa's interpretation of magic is similar to the authors Marsilio Ficino, Pico della Mirandola and Johann Reuchlin's synthesis of magic and religion, and emphasize an exploration of nature.

+Content and structure of De Occulta Philosophia

+Agrippa structured Occult Philosophy into three books, corresponding to three levels of the cosmos and three "forms" of magic.
+Each book focuses on one realm of existence – the elemental world, the celestial heavens, and the divine or intellectual world – and the occult ("hidden") virtues and correspondences that allow the mage to act within each realm.
+Together, the books present magic as a holistic science of the universe, uniting natural philosophy, astrology, and theology.
+Agrippa defines magic as "the absolute perfection of philosophy," a comprehensive knowledge that integrates all fields of learning to harness the hidden connections in nature.
+He insists that true magic is a noble, sacred wisdom – not the "superstitious" sorcery of common repute – and that when properly practiced it aligns with religious truth and the divine order.

+Book I: Elemental (Natural) Magic

+Book I explores the elemental or terrestrial world – the domain of natural magic.
+Agrippa catalogues the visible and occult properties of natural objects, including stones, herbs, animals, and the human body.
+He explains that occult virtues in these materials (e.g. the healing power of a plant or the talismanic quality of a gem) derive from hidden correspondences and sympathies that link the material world with higher cosmic principles.
+In Agrippa's Neoplatonic, "animated" cosmos, all things are interconnected: earthly forms reflect eternal Ideas, mediated through the stars.
+The magus thus learns how the four elements (earth, water, air, fire) and their qualities combine in natural objects, and how to use those secret properties for effects such as healing, alchemy, or creating magical charms.
+Central to Book I is the concept of the spiritus mundi or world-soul – an ethereal spirit pervading the world that transmits life and influences.
+By mastering natural correspondences, the mage can attract and direct this world-spirit, achieving real changes in the elemental realm.